rlane728/100DaysOfPython/Day04/README.md

 - Lists
 - Nested Lists

-See notes.py for a genera list of working notes, see other pys for applied examples.
+See notes.py for a general list of working notes, see other pys for applied examples.